Ach-Hidd/Dynamics-and-Control-I/README.md

 3- Numerical methods for dynamics problem

-4- Recursive algorithms & Function handle
+4- Recursive algorithms & Function handle (Hanoi Tower a cool Problem! ;) )

-5- Solving Diff Euqations
+5- Solving Diff Euqations (Comparing Euler method with Runge-Kutta, and of R-K is always the best!)

 6- Solving Non-linear Diff Equations